 Understand the SAT Reasoning Test

-SAT exam is a standardized test required to gain admission in colleges or universities in the United States of America.
-The SAT consists of two tests, SAT I or SAT Reasoning Test and SAT II or SAT Subject Tests.
+SAT is a standardized test required to gain admission in colleges or universities in the United States of America.
+This consists of two tests, SAT I or SAT Reasoning Test and SAT II or SAT Subject Tests.
 The SAT Reasoning Test is popularly referred to as SAT and is mandatory for all candidates who opt for the SAT Test.

 - SAT Reasoning Test Structure:

-The SAT Reasoning test consists of three major sections of Critical Reading, Writing and Mathematics.
-The SAT Test takes 3 hours and 45 minutes from start to finish.
+This SAT I consists of three major sections of Critical Reading, Writing and Mathematics.
+The test takes 3 hours and 45 minutes from start to finish.
 There are a total of 10 sections with three sub-sections for each of the main sections of critical reading, writing and mathematics.
 The last section can be from any of the three major sections and is considered as the equating or experimental section used to evaluate questions for tests in the future.
 The points gained in the last section do not add up for the score.

 - Critical Reading: